anybrain/curlinho/README.md

 # Curlinho
-A minimalist wrapper around Curl, with compability with recent features like HTTP/2 protocol.
+A minimalist wrapper around Curl, with compatibility with recent features like HTTP/2 protocol.
 This project is based on the design of [C++ Requests](https://whoshuu.github.io/cpr) (Curl for People) project.

 This project is compatible with macOS and Windows (MSVC).